Salmelu/Contests/README.md

 ## Building

 There is an attached buildfile which can be run using `ant`.
 This builds both the client and the server.
-Running `ant client`, respectively `ant server` builds only the respective parts.
+Running `ant compclient`, respectively `ant compserver` builds only the respective parts.

 ## Running

 You can run the program using `java -jar packageName.jar`.
+The runnables are found in the `dist/client` or `dist/server` folders after the compilation.
 The entry point and path to the library is set by the buildfile.
+You can also run the program directly from buildfile using `ant client` or `ant server`.
+Be warned that these commands run the JVM in the background.

 ## Releases